How to Make a Rokkaku Kite

 Illustrated with photos and videos, of course.

-The e-book instructions for this kite include even more handy hints which will ensure you get the most success possible when flying this particular design.
+The e-book instructions for this kite include even more handy hints that will ensure you get the most success possible when flying this particular design.
 They show you how to make the kite more transportable too, so you can remove a spar and roll the kite up into a slim bundle.

 Now, just in case you have actually made and flown this kite at least once already: